MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/msmq/Send-MsmqQueue.md

 ```

 ### -Transactional
-Indicates that this cmldet sends the message as a transactional message.
+Indicates that this cmdlet sends the message as a transactional message.

 ```yaml
 Type: SwitchParameter